wesleyhales/wesleyhales.com/blog/2013-02-18-Adventures-With-the-Skia-Debugger.md

 After playing around with the debugger, it’s nice to get a very low level snapshot of how long it takes a specific browser to draw the pictures necessary to present a web page.

 P.S.
 I plan on uploading my produced binaries (somewhere), so if you're on a Mac around version 10.7.5, hit me up @wesleyhales.
-Hopefully I can save a few pour souls a weekend full of building from sources ;)
+Hopefully I can save a few poor souls a weekend full of building from sources ;)
 Happy debugging!